nelson10/CompressiveAdaptiveClassificationMultisensor/README.md

 ## Datasets

-The datasets could be download from the following [link](http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)
+The datasets could be download from the following [link](http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes) and [link](https://ieee-dataport.org/documents/hen-datacube-ground-truth)

 The files should be placed in the Data folder of this repository.